-- 4.3 Other changes have been made in the course of 2018/19:- - as a consequence of the Best Value Assurance Report, such as the strengthening of the scrutiny and reporting arrangements for West Lothian Leisure, the council's sole arms' length external organisation - due to legislative change, through the establishment of two new committees to deal with asset transfer requests and reviews - as a result of a Code of Conduct issue by the appointment of a pool of extra members for Development Management Committee and the Local Review Body to ensure both could continue to meet even where substantial numbers of members might have to withdraw from meetings - The structure in place at the end of 2018/19 is shown below.
+- 4.3 Other changes have been made in the course of 2018/19:- - the council's Best Value Assurance Report 2017 made recommendations about the relationship between the council and West Lothian Leisure Ltd., the ALEO delivering the council's leisure services.
+In implementing the actions agreed to address the Accounts Commission's findings internal reporting and scrutiny arrangements were strengthened through updates to the powers and remits of the West Lothian Leisure Advisory Committee (WLLAC), and through requirements to report WLLAC minutes to full council, to provide annual reports to Council Executive (the main decision-making committee), and to conduct a three-yearly root and branch review of the relationship and report to Council Executive with recommendations and assurances - implementation of the community asset transfer legislation meant that two new committees had to be set up to determine applications and reviews by disappointed applicants - arising from a small number of exceptional cases where applications previously refused were repeated, a risk was identified that committees dealing with planning applications and reviews might not have a quorum of members if members felt unable to deal with the repeat cases after taking part in their earlier disposal.
+Membership arrangements were changed to have available a small number of reserve committee members who can be called upon where these circumstances arise - 4.4 The structure in place at the end of 2018/19 is shown below.
 It consists of two main decision-making committees (Council Executive and Education Executive).
 Proposed policy changes are considered first at one of nine Policy Development and Scrutiny Panels (PDSPs).
 There are a number of regulatory and appeals committees.
 There is one local area committee for each ward to focus ward issues.
 Scrutiny is carried out through Audit Committee, Governance and Risk Committee, Performance Committee, Education (Quality Assurance) Committee and the nine PDSPs.
-Full council meets every 8 weeks to deal with reserved matters and political debate and scrutiny. - 4.5 On 13 February 2017 council instructed officers to carry out a review of its decision-making.
+Full Council meets every 8 weeks to deal with reserved matters and political debate and scrutiny. - 4.5 On 13 February 2017 council instructed officers to carry out a review of its decision-making.
 That review started in mid-2018 by engagement with elected members and political groups.
 A number of potential changes were developed and refined through further discussion.
 The resulting proposals were reported to PDSP in August 2018 and then in October 2018 and January 2019.
 Some of the less significant suggestions have been taken forward separately through officers and through separate committee decisions.
 A report will be made to committee during 2019/20 to establish what potential changes should be pursued.